Telefonorosso/heartbeat-sentinel/README.md

 # heartbeat-sentinel

-A Raspberry Pi + SDR system that monitors fundamental real-world signals to detect whether civilization is operating normally — *without relying on the internet as a single source of truth.*
+A Raspberry Pi + SDR system that monitors fundamental real-world signals to detect whether civilization is operating normally without relying on the internet as a single source of truth.

-This project combines radio sensing, network heartbeat checks, independent infrastructure signals, and logic/anomaly analysis to build a **physical-layer uptime monitor for society**.
+This project combines radio sensing, network heartbeat checks, independent infrastructure signals, and logic/anomaly analysis to build a doomsday detector.

 ### Why?